1p0g1/undefine/README.md

 - [Deployment Guide](docs/DEPLOYMENT.md) - Guide for deploying the application
 - [Clean Up Checklist](docs/Clean_Up.md) - Server and build cleanup checklist

+## 🧪 Testing Features

+### Random Word Testing

+During development or testing, the application provides a way to test with random words:

+1. **Frontend**: When in development mode, a "Test with Random Word" button appears on the loading screen
+2. **API**: Access the `/api/random` endpoint directly: `GET http://localhost:3001/api/random`
+3. **Purpose**: This feature is specifically for testing and allows bypassing the daily word logic

+> ⚠️ **Note**: The random word feature is only available in development mode and is intended for testing purposes only.

 ## 🛠️ Utility Scripts

 The project includes several utility scripts in the `scripts/` directory: